openmpf/openmpf.github.io/docs/docs/User-Guide.md

     * "TARGET_SEGMENT_LENGTH" = 100
     * "MIN_SEGMENT_LENGTH" = 75
 3. Three segments are initially produced from the input track with lengths corresponding to 100 frames, 100 frames, and 50 frames.
-4. Since the last frame does not exceed the minimum specified segment length, it must either be discarded or merged with an adjacent segment.
+4. Since segment 3 is not at least the minimum specified segment length, it is merged with segment 2.
-5. Segments 2 and 3 are determined to be adjacent, so they are merged.
-6. Ultimately, two segments are produced.
+5. Ultimately, two segments are produced.

 ### Example 2: No Adjacent Segment